Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

-Figure~\ref{fig:state_oksm_tp} shows the LSTM MAE for an OKSM station, averaged over all forecast hours.
+Figure~\ref{fig:state_oksm_tp} shows the LSTM MAE for each OKSM station, averaged over all forecast hours.
 The spatial distribution of LSTM error forms a northeast–southwest gradient across the state, with elevated errors concentrated in the Central, East Central, South Central, Northeast, and Southeast divisions.
 Given the relatively uniform geography of the OKSM domain, spatial variance in MAE remains minimal, with these higher-error regions exhibiting only a modest increase of about $0.25~\mathrm{mm~hr^{-1}}$.

-Figure~\ref{fig:time_of_day_oksm_tp} shows MAE of LSTM predictions in $\mathrm{mm~hr^{-1}}$ for precipitation error predictions, grouped by time of day.
+Figure~\ref{fig:time_of_day_oksm_tp} shows MAE of LSTM predictions in $\mathrm{mm~hr^{-1}}$ for precipitation error predictions, grouped by time of day; again, this data is filtered for LSTM predictions with non-zero error to better highlight model failure modes.
 Unlike the NYSM (not shown), the OKSM exhibits a discernible diurnal error signature in precipitation error predictions.
 Specifically, LSTM error peaks during the morning hours (0900 to 1200), with an average increase in MAE compared to the division minima of approximately $1~\mathrm{mm~hr^{-1}}$.
 West Central, Southwest, and North Central have coherent secondary maxima in the early morning hours (0000 to 0400) before sunrise, with an average increase in MAE compared to the division minima of approximately $0.25~\mathrm{mm~hr^{-1}}$.
+The early morning error maxima shown here are consistent with mesoscale convective processes and boundary layer transitions, discussed further in the following section.
+Importantly, this diurnal signature is not confined to a single region, but is observed consistently across multiple climate divisions, including the West Central, Southwest, North Central, and Panhandle regions.
+The recurrence of this pattern across geographically distinct areas suggests that it reflects a coherent, domain-wide behavior rather than a localized anomaly.

+Figure~\ref{fig:oksm_tp_wb} illustrates the relative improvement of the LSTM model compared to the HRRR as a function of forecast lead time.
+As in the NYSM, the OKSM shows a monotonic increase in HRRR RMSE with lead time.
+The second row presents aggregate LSTM RMSE, with blue shading indicating improvement relative to HRRR, highlighting the model’s ability to systematically correct bias proportionally to lead time.
+The third row shows percent improvement relative to HRRR, while the remaining rows display RMSE by climate division across forecast lead times.

+Figure~\ref{fig:oksm_tp_wb} enables analysis of LSTM behavior as a function of lead time without error filtering, highlighting general patterns rather than specific failure modes.
+Similarly to the NYSM, across the OKSM, LSTM RMSE increases with lead time from FH 1–12, followed by a gradual decrease at longer lead times.
+In contrast, relative LSTM improvement over the HRRR increases steadily with lead time across climate divisions.
+The OKSM shows substantially greater improvement than the NYSM across most lead times (excluding FH 1–2), often yielding nearly double the percent improvement relative to the HRRR.
+As shown in this section, error exhibits minimal variation across climate divisions in the OKSM.